goadesign/goa/README.md

 HTTP/1.1 404 NotFound
 Date: Mon, 27 Jul 2015 04:35:22 GMT
 ```
-You can exercise the validation code that `codegen` generated for you by passing an invalid (non-
+You can exercise the validation code that `goagen` generated for you by passing an invalid (non-
 integer) id:
 ```
 $ curl -i localhost:8080/a